 Here are some treatments that I consider when I treat colitis in dogs:

 Think of this as "chicken noodle soup" for your dog's upset stomach.
-A bland diet is easy to digest and gives their gut a break from rich or complex ingredients.
+A bland diet is easy to digest and gives the gut a break from rich or complex ingredients.

 We tend to focus on a single protein and a single carbohydrate.
 This might include plain boiled chicken and rice, or a prescription dietary food designed for this purpose.

-Adding soluble fiber to your dog’s diet can improve the consistency of their stool and stabilize colonic motility.
+Adding soluble fibre to your dog's diet can improve the consistency of their stool and stabilize colonic motility.
 A common option is psyllium or canned pumpkin, which can be mixed with food.

-Soluble fiber helps to bulk up the stool, making it easier for your dog to pass and reducing the urgency of bowel movements.
+Soluble fibre helps to bulk up the stool, making it easier for your dog to pass and reducing the urgency of bowel movements.

-For psyllium, I usually use between 1-4 teaspoons per meal and the amount depends on the size of dog.
+For psyllium, I usually use between 1-4 teaspoons per meal, and the amount depends on the size of the dog.
 For canned pumpkin, I recommend approximately 1 tablespoon per 20 lbs of body weight, per meal.

 Probiotics are beneficial bacteria that help keep your dog's gut healthy.
 They increase the number of good bacteria, which can push out the bad ones and produce substances that help fight off harmful microbes.